Imperial Meeting

 The Imperial Meeting is a target shooting competition organised by the National Rifle Association annually at the Bisley Ranges in England.
-It is the oldest shooting competition in the world, and is widely regarded as the most prestigious.
+It is widely regarded as the most prestigious shooting competition in the world.

 The Meeting lasts for 3 weeks each July, encompassing inter-service military matches; cadet shooting competitions; the Schools Meeting (culminating in the Ashburton Match); Historic Arms; as well as civilian Match Rifle and Target Rifle competitions.
 The meeting closes with the Sovereign's Prize.